-As many crucial support services are found outside correctional institutions, reintegrating successfully means maintaining meaningful connections with the community.
+Our staff attend the Correctional Centre several times a week to provide individual advocacy and diverse recreational and therapeutic programming.
+As many crucial support services are found outside correctional institutions, successful reintegration is facilitated by establishing meaningful connections with the community.
 Our organization works alongside women to ensure they have the support system they need to restore their lives upon release.

-Are you a woman in conflict with the law?
+Are you in conflict with the law?
 Are you looking for support to avoid involvement in the justice system?
 Are you healing from an experience related to the justice system?
 Are you incarcerated and need support?
 Reach out to Elizabeth Fry Society today and start walking the path towards rebuilding your life.

-We work alongside women at any stage of their criminalization, whether just charged with an offence or already incarcerated, towards the creation of a holistic discharge plan.
-We identify their specific needs and how best to address them, this can include: basic income, housing, transportation, counselling for trauma/ addiction / mental health issues, and connection with cultural programs.
-We provide discharge kits and act as liaison between agencies and clients.
+We visit women and gender diverse people incarcerated at the Thunder Bay Correctional Centre to conduct one-on-one visits to assess their needs, connect them with counselling or treatment and begin release planning.
+We work alongside clients towards the creation of a holistic discharge plan.
+We identify their specific needs and how best to address them.
+This can include: basic income, housing, transportation, counselling for trauma/ addiction / mental health issues, and connection with cultural programs.
+We provide discharge kits and act as a liaison between agencies and clients.
 Maintaining contact and connection with clients upon release increases their chances of a successful reintegration.

 To learn more about our programs and services or to request assistance contact us at: firstname.lastname@example.org